 And I am about an hour's drive south of Taos.

-there is little public transport, I stongly suggest that you rent a car at the Albuquerque "sunport" (airport).
+little public transport, I stongly suggest that you rent a car at the Albuquerque "sunport" (airport).
+All

-that has lots of restrictions to it, and a new taxi service that I hope stays in business.
-See "Transportation
+of restrictions to it, and a new taxi service that I hope stays in business.
+See "Transportation in Espanola"